meierh/Embedded_System_Hands_On_I/Task_3/readme.md

 Breakpoint 2, toggle_led () at blinky.c:106
 106         GPIOA->ODR ^= (1 << LED_PIN);

+[...]

 (gdb)
 ```

-- We want to examine the toggling of the LED more closely: Currently, our LED is turned off.
+- We want to examine the toggling of the LED more closely:
+  - Currently, our LED is turned off.
-  Using the examine command (`x`), let's read `1` word (`w`) at address `0x48000014` and display the contents in binary format (`t`). `0x48000014` is the address of the GPIOA_ODR register, as we know from the M0 reference manual.
+  - Using the examine command (`x`), let's read `1` word (`w`) at address `0x48000014` and display the contents in binary format (`t`). `0x48000014` is the address of the GPIOA_ODR register, as we know from the M0 reference manual.
-  This yields in `00000000000000000000000000000000` which makes sense because our LED is off.
+  - This yields in `00000000000000000000000000000000`, which makes sense because our LED is off.
-  After entering `next`, the next statement of `toggle_led()` is executed and the LED turns on.
-If we repeat our examine command, we now get `00000000000000000000000010000000` so the 7-th bit is now `1`, which makes sense because our LED is connected to the 7-th pin on port A. [More information on the examine command](https://www-zeuthen.desy.de/dv/documentation/unixguide/infohtml/gdb/Memory.html)
+  - After entering `next`, the next statement of `toggle_led()` is executed and the LED turns on.
+  - If we repeat our examine command, we now get `00000000000000000000000010000000` so the 7-th bit is now `1`, which makes sense because our LED is connected to the 7-th pin on port A. [More information on the examine command here](https://www-zeuthen.desy.de/dv/documentation/unixguide/infohtml/gdb/Memory.html).
 ```
 (gdb) frame
 #0  toggle_led () at blinky.c:106